 - Stock Deal/Merger

 - Entire entity

 - Acquisition of subsidiary of larger ongoing entity

 - Stepping into the shoes of target entity

 - Asset Deal

+- Purchase of all, substantially all, or discrete assets of seller

 - Business deal with respect to employees and benefits technical termination of employment

 - Successor liability concerns

 - Public vs. Private

 - SPAC transactions

 - Direct Negotiation vs. Auction Process

 - Representation and Warranties Insurance?

 - Buy-side policy (most common) objective is to provide coverage against financial loss suffered as a result of a breach of the seller's warranties

-- Sell-side policy objective is to provide coverage in the event that the buyer sues the seller for a breach of warranty
+- Sell-side policy objective is to provide coverage in the event that the buyer sues the seller for a breach of warranty or indemnity.

-or indemnity.